ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

   - bucket_secret_access_key=<some-key>
 ```

-> ⚠️ **NOTE:** At the moment only AWS S3 API is supported.
-> ⚠️ **NOTE:** At the moment only IAM credentials are supported.
-There is some work in progress to support roles.

 IAM credetials are used by ZHE to write ( `put` ) objects and to create temporary pre-signed links.